tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 #1122
 ```

-2- Execute this to add some configurtions
+2- Execute this to add some configurations
 ```bash
 sudo dpkg-reconfigure slapd
 ```
-Then You will be promptes with some questions:
+Then You will be prompted with some questions:
 - Omit OpenLDAP server configuration: No
 - DNS domain name: example.com
 - Organization name: example.com